limina1/indextr-client/README.md

 ```

+Some example types may be recipe, vocabulary, flashcard, notebook (like Jupyter notebooks) with accompanying Svelte components.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: